Colorado Open Records Act

 The Office will only accept records requests from the requestor and that are made in writing or electronically via e-mail or fax.
 Records requests or requestors that cite the federal Freedom of Information Act will be treated as though they were made pursuant to the Colorado Open Records Act.

 When responding to a records request, the Office shall make every effort to respond within three working days as required by § 24-72-203(3)(b), C.R.S.
 The Office can issue up to a seven-working-day extension if it finds extenuating circumstances exist, as described in § 24-72-203(3)(b), C.R.S.
 A request is received by the Office the day an e-mail, fax or letter containing a request from the requestor is opened.
 The three working-day response time begins the first working day following receipt of the request.
 A request received after 5 p.m. or any day the Office is officially closed will be considered received as of the following working day.
+The Office will respond to one CORA request at a time per requestor.

 No employee of the Office may modify, redact or omit any records they are required to provide to the Office of Legal Counsel pursuant to this policy, or his or her designee handling the request.
 Decisions about the applicability of CORA to particular writings will be made by the Office of Legal Counsel.